atlasir0/telegram-bot-library/README.md

 # telegram-bot-library-
-library for creating bot telegrams
+implementation of a library for creating bot telegrams